JosephHewitt/wardriver_rev3/README.md

 - Arduino Runs On: `Core 1`
 - Events Run On: `Core 1`

 If you have upload issues, try lowering the upload speed.
+Some users also report having to hold the "boot" button on the ESP32 board after connecting it to their PC before pressing the upload button in the Arduino IDE.

 ## First Time Setup